Union Stock Yards: History

 By the start of the 20th century, the stockyards employed 25,000 people and produced 82 percent of the domestic meat consumed nationally.
 In 1921, the stockyards employed 40,000 people.
 Two thousand men worked directly for the Union Stock Yard & Transit Co., and the rest worked for companies such as meatpackers, which had plants in the stockyards.
-By 1900, the 475 acre stockyard contained 50 mi of road, and had 130 mi of track along its perimeter.
-At its largest area, The Yards covered nearly 1 sqmi of land, from Halsted Street to Ashland Avenue and from 39th (now Pershing Rd.) to 47th Streets.
+By 1900, the 475 acre stockyard contained 50 mi of road and had 130 mi of track along its perimeter.
+At its largest area, The Yards covered nearly 1 sqmi of land, from Halsted Street to Ashland Avenue and from 39th Street (now Pershing Road) to 47th Street.

 General view of the Union Stock Yards, 1901.

-At one time, 500000 USgal a day of Chicago River water were pumped into the stockyards.
-So much stockyard waste drained into the South Fork of the river that it was called Bubbly Creek due to the gaseous products of decomposition.
+At one time, 500000 USgal per day of Chicago River water were pumped into the stockyards.
+So much stockyard waste drained into the South Branch of the river that it was called Bubbly Creek due to the gaseous products of decomposition.
 The creek bubbles to this day.
 When the city permanently reversed the flow of the Chicago River in 1900, the intent was to prevent the Stock Yards' waste products, along with other sewage, from flowing into Lake Michigan and contaminating the city's drinking water.

 The meatpacking district was served between 1908 and 1957 by a short Chicago 'L' line with several stops, devoted primarily to the daily transport of thousands of workers and even tourists to the site.
-The line was constructed when the city of Chicago forced the removal of surface trackage on 40th Street.
+The line was constructed when Chicago forced the removal of surface trackage on 40th Street.

 Evolving methods of transportation and distribution led to declining business and the closing of the Union Stock Yards in 1971.
-National Wrecking Company negotiated a contract whereby National Wrecking cleared a 102-acre site and removed some 50 acres of animal pens, auxiliary buildings and the eight-story Exchange Building.
+National Wrecking Company negotiated a contract whereby a 102-acre site and some 50 acres of animal pens were cleared, along with auxiliary buildings and the eight-story Exchange Building.
 It took approximately eight months to complete the job and ready the site for the building of an industrial park.